yhuang912/idris2-tutorial/src/Tutorial/Functor.md

    terms of `pure` and `(<*>)`.

 2. `Monad` extends `Applicative`, because every `Monad` is also an `Applicative`.
-Proof this by implementing `(<*>)` in terms of `(>>=)` and `pure`.
+Prove this by implementing `(<*>)` in terms of `(>>=)` and `pure`.

 3. Implement `(>>=)` in terms of `join` and other functions